 Finding the right rangefinder can be tough because so many variables are at play.
 A good reading could be the difference between you hitting your target or causing it to run away.
 With a market saturated with products, how do you know which one is right for you?
 That all depends.

 If you are bowhunting, then you need a rangefinder that focuses on sensitivity closer to you as opposed to far away.
 While it is impressive that a rangefinder may be able to track up to 1,500 yards, for bowhunting, you should be more worried about what it is capable of 10 yards and in.
 For this, you will want a low magnification, somewhere in the 5x to 6x range.
-You will also want something that has the capability to range the farthest item.
+You will also want something that can range the farthest item.
 For example, if you are hunting and hiding in a tree, finding the distance to the nearest leaf isn’t going to help much — we need the distance to the deer.
 Preferably, a rangefinder for bow hunting will also calculate angle, as you could be perched in a tree or in a curvaceous region.

 On the other hand, if you are rifle-hunting, you’ll want something a bit more impressive from longer distances.
 Many rangefinders will boast an ability to pick up shiny objects from a long distance, but we’re looking for something that will accurately pick up a deer or similar from up to 1,000 yards away.
 This rangefinder will also need to have angle compensation, but one of the biggest differences will be making sure that it is compatible with your gun.
 Rangefinders can be calibrated to match your setup exactly so there isn’t any interference between the rangefinder you are using and the scope you use to target with.